 Creating an online course isn’t just about making your content look pretty.
-To create online courses that change lives, you’ve got to consider all the things.
+To create an online course that changes lives, you’ve got to consider those very lives.

-Like where your learner is when they start your course and where they want to end up.
+Like where your learner is when they start your course (mindset, emotions, skill-level) and where they want to end up.
 This is called your learner journey.
-It’s a great way to put yourself in your learner’s shoes.

-Learning isn’t a straight line, especially the more complex the subject matter.
+Learning isn’t a straight line, especially when the subject matter is complex.

-Not to mention trying to finish your course while dealing with kids, a full-time job, aging parents, and all the other stuff that tries to poo on our goals.
+There’s habits to contend with, environmental constraints, technology issues, etc. Not to mention trying to finish your course while dealing with kids, a full-time job, aging parents, and all the other stuff that tries to 💩 on your goals.

 Why learning obstacles matter